kevinstonge/kevinstonge/README.md

 ### hello world!

-learning is what you are, resistance is futile.
+learning is what you are, resistance is fatal.